monowai/flockdata.org/README.md

-auditbucket  - Event Sourcing Service
+auditbucket  - Data Tracking Service
 ===========

 Welcome to AuditBucket.
 This service enables you to store data information changes in a standalone service

-It represents my exploration in to NoSQL technologies and Spring.
+It represents an exploration in to NoSQL technologies and Spring.
 Notable projects that have combined to deliver this functionality include

 * [spring-elasticsearch](https://github.com/dadoonet/spring-elasticsearch)
 * [elasticsearch](https://github.com/elasticsearch/elasticsearch)